2CatStudios/LightYear/README.md

 ---
 Main Points: Use our localization system, and outsource translation to the community.
 Optionally distribute the client along with your game to make it easy for users (built-in update system means you don't *have* to worry about keeping up-to-date with the latest client releases).

 ###c.
-Why is Light Year Better than Other IF Engines
+Why is LightYear Better than Other IF Engines
 ---
 Main Points: Standardized systems, lower-level functions automatically taken care of, understandable format, access to API for more complex ideas, and simple, clear, object-oriented designer.
 Currently in development, doesn't carry years of 'old baggage', or ineffective systems for compatibility's sake.

 ###d.
 Technical Details
 ---
 Main Points: Core written in C++, clients in native languages (Objective C, C#).
 API in C++.
 Git repo location (pro tip: you're already there), contributions welcome (get in touch before you submit a push request).
 Roadmap/Trello board.

+#5.
+LightYear Roadmap
+###a.
+Overview
+---
+Currently, we're working to consolidate several projects into LightYear to streamline the build process, and will soon move out of the prototype phase!

+###b.
+Tracking Resources
+Follow the Trello board for all the updates, the official page for important updates, and our News+Blog for only significant updates.